 Whenever you have a negative thought, catch it.
 Write it down and notice what emotions it brings and what behaviours stem from those emotions.
 This is not an easy thing to do initially; however the more you practice the more it becomes a positive habit.

-Once the negative thought is there on paper, ask yourself whether the thought is rationale and helpful.
+Once the negative thought is there on paper, ask yourself whether the thought is rationale and helpful, is it fact or opinion.
 Is there another way you can look at a situation?
 Take control and above all stop making excuses.

 2. Make the time